Xbox Live, Zune, Games for Windows-Live, Xbox Music, and Windows Phone Store/Marketplace

 More Terms Governing Arbitration Procedures, Fees, and Incentives

 These terms are part of the agreement between you and Microsoft Corporation (or, based on where you live, one of its affiliates) that governs your right to use Xbox LIVE, Zune, Games for Windows-LIVE, Xbox Music, and Windows Phone Store/Marketplace.
-You can find the rest of the agreement by going here.
+You can find the rest of the agreement on the Microsoft Services Agreement page.

 Section 4 contains a binding arbitration clause and class action waiver.
 Under Section 4.5, you and Microsoft also agree to these terms: